Keys to Success

 Intentional weight loss occurs when the energy (calorie) expenditure (output) is greater than the energy (calorie) intake.
 The goal of the dietary portion of the program is to decrease calorie intake whereas this exercise portion is designed to increase the calorie loss.
 Just as maintaining proper nutrition is critical when there is restricted food intake, it is equally necessary to develop a pattern of physical fitness.
-The improved health benefits of moderate exercise are well-documented in scientific literature.
+The improved health benefits of moderate exercise are well-documented in the scientific literature.

 Exercise has been shown to improve cardiovascular and pulmonary health, as well as improve muscle tone and flexibility of joints.
 Exercise also tends to improve mental health in reducing depression and other stress-related mood disorders.
-Many women describe increased energy and a general improved sense of well-being.
+Many women describe increased energy and a generally improved sense of well-being.
 Weight-bearing exercise also improves bone density and helps to prevent osteoporosis.
 Exercise is a very individual effort and requires self-motivation.
 If you can find 20 minutes per day, this would help.
 A list of exercise activities is included.
 In order to decrease body fat, energy intake must be less than energy output.
 It is estimated that a pound of body fat provides 3,500 calories.
 Therefore, to lose a pound of fat, one must decrease energy intake by this amount or increase energy output by this amount.
-For most people, a loss of 5-15% of body weight, most of which is fat, will significantly reduce risk for many diseases.
+For most people, a loss of 5-15% of body weight, most of which is fat, will significantly reduce the risk for many diseases.

 Approaches to Weight Loss Management